 16th Annual Archie League Medal of Safety Award Winners’ Spotlight, Story and Podcast: Central Region

-Jordan Haldeman and Sarah Owens, Kansas City Center (ZKC)
+Sarah Owens, Kansas City Center (ZKC)

 At Kansas City Center (ZKC), air traffic controllers on position have a list available to them of fellow controllers at work who are also pilots.
 If needed, those controllers can be brought to the area to assist a pilot in distress, including things like reviewing emergency checklists.
 Flying an instrument approach in a small, single-engine aircraft is a very high workload environment, and controllers who are also pilots understand this best.

 The pilot of a Piper PA-28, flying in instrument meteorological conditions (IMC) in February 2020 and encountering some instrument failures, needed help.
 The controller on the other end of the microphone happened to be the perfect person for the situation: member Sarah Owens.
 Now in her 20th year at ZKC, Owens (pictured below) has been flying for the last 14 years.
 She flies jets, has worked for charter companies and flown around the country, and is also a flight instructor.
 She’s an Air Force veteran, a member of NATCA’s Air Safety Investigations Committee, and has represented NATCA at numerous pilot-controller meetings including at the annual Experimental Aircraft Association AirVenture Oshkosh.